Skip to main content

 How long will I wait in queue?

-Depends entirely on when someone deposits the stablecoin you want.
+Depends entirely on when someone supplies the stablecoin needed.
 Could be seconds, could be days.
-The queue is processed automatically whenever deposits arrive.
+The queue is processed automatically whenever supplies arrive.

 Can I cancel my queue position?